-4.3.5.4 Student needs to be removed from local school environment interpersonal problems affecting psychological, emotional or physical health (e.g. bullying, harassment);
+4.3.5.4 Student needs to be removed from local school environment interpersonal problems affecting psychological, emotional or physical health (e.g. bullying, harassment); or expulsion from school.

 A student can be regarded as having a special need if they need to be removed from the local school because of either: